Pyomo/pyomo/doc/OnlineDocs/explanation/modeling/math_programming/suffixes.rst

 -----------------------------------------------

-The Suffix component used in Pyomo has been adapted from the suffix notation used in the modeling language AMPL [AMPL]_.
+The Suffix component used in Pyomo has been adapted from the suffix notation used in the modeling language AMPL [FGK02]_.
 Therefore, it follows naturally that AMPL style suffix functionality is fully available using Pyomo's NL file interface.
 For information on AMPL style suffixes the reader is referred to the AMPL website: